bostdiek/DarkMachines-UnsupervisedChallenge/README.md

 Then, rerun the notebooks and append the new file to the list being analyzed.

 ## bibtex citation
-Please use the following bibtex citation if you use the data or notebooks from this study.
+Please use the following bibtex citations if you use the data or notebooks from this study.
+ * The article:
 ```
 @article{Aarrestad:2021oeb,
     author = "Aarrestad, T. and others",